Rationality theorems for curvature invariants of 2-complexes: Branched 2-complexes and their morphisms

-Recall that we always assume that $w_X$ and $w_Y$ are immersions of graphs.
-One can check that $\phi$ is a branched immersion if and only if: \begin{enumerate}[(i)] \item the map of 1-skeleta $\phi:\Gamma_Y\to \Gamma_X$ is an immersion of graphs; and \item the canonical map to the fibre product
+\begin{lemma} A branched morphism $\phi:Y\to X$ is a branched immersion if and only if: \begin{enumerate}[(i)] \item the map of 1-skeleta $\phi:\Gamma_Y\to \Gamma_X$ is an immersion of graphs; and \item the canonical map to the fibre product